A study by Glassdoor revealed that 81% of employees surveyed felt more motivated to work harder when their boss showed appreciation.

 The study also found that when these languages were used in combination, the effects were even more powerful.
 For example, devoting quality time to a colleague in addition to sharing specific words of affirmation, demonstrably raises that individual’s sense of value and self-esteem, and hence their work level.

 For me though, the real key to using these languages is the ability to know our people better.
-Because only when we know every member of our team can we truly understand which language works.
-Remember words of affirmation don’t work for everyone, for some words are cheap and actions hit home.
+Because only when we know each member of our team can we truly understand which language works.
+Remember words of affirmation don’t work for everyone.

 So be curious, pay attention and speak your people’s language!